 With performances throughout Europe, the Near East, the Far East, and the U.S., Barnes' unique lecture/recitals have received international acclaim.
 Liszt and the Cross: Music as Sacrament in the B Minor Sonata explores the fascinating relationship between music, theology, and the Orthodox icon.
 Barnes' live recording of this lecture recital was recently released on the Liszt Digital label.
 The British Society Newsletter reviewed the recording and wrote that Barnes was “a fine pianist and gives us a performance of resounding conviction.”
 Clavier Magazine wrote "It is a majestic, reverential performance that elevates listeners to the sacred experience Barnes so eloquently desribes in the lecture."

 Barnes is Marguerite Scribante Professor of Music at the University of Nebraska-Lincoln Glenn Korff School of Music.
-He teaches during the summer at the Vienna International Piano Academy and also coaches the students of Menahem Pressler, Barnes' own teacher, at Indiana University where Barnes received his doctorate in Piano Performance.
-In great demand as a pedagogue and clinician, Barnes has served as convention artist at several state MTNA conventions and was recently named ‘Teacher of the Year” by the Nebraska Music Teachers Association.
-Barnes also teaches and performs regularly at the famed Amalfi Coast Festival in Italy.
+He teaches during the summer at the Vienna International Piano Academy and at the Amalfi Coast Festival in Italy.
+In great demand as a pedagogue and clinician, Barnes has served as convention artist at several state MTNA conventions and was recently named "Teacher of the Year" by the Nebraska Music Teachers Association.

 Barnes' twelfth CD entitled New Generations: The New Etudes of Philip Glass and Music of the Next Generation was released in November of 2015.
 Produced by Glass's label Orange Mountain Music, the recording features a selection of Glass's etudes juxtaposed with works by N. Lincoln Hanks, Lucas Floyd, Ivan Moody, Jason Bahr, Zack Stanton, and Jonah Gallagher.
 The sonic result is a breathtaking panorama of the energetic and expressive landscape that is twenty-first century piano music.
 Barnes has already performed the recital version of New Generations in Los Angeles, Seoul, Portland, Vienna, Chicago and New York and is touring the US with the program during the 2015-16 season.

-In celebration of twenty years of collaboration, Barnes is also commissioning Philip Glass to write a piano quintet to be premiered with the Chiara Quartet in September of 2016 at the Lied Center for Performing Arts in Lincoln.
-Barnes’ recordings are available on Pandora, ITunes, YouTube, and Amazon.
+In celebration of twenty years of collaboration, Barnes is commissioning Philip Glass to write a piano quintet to be premiered with the Chiara Quartet in April of 2018.
+Entitled Piano Quintet No.1 Evangelismos (Annunciation), the quintet will be based on Greek Orthodox hymns for the Annunciation of the Theotokos.
+Barnes' recordings are available on Pandora, ITunes, YouTube, and Amazon.